 If you want to meet a new friend, be the first to introduce yourself.
 If you want to have more playdates with other moms, be the first to ask another mom over for a playdate.

-Right now, being a stay at home mom feels boring, and you want to change that, right?
+Right now, being a stay at home mom is making you bored, and you want to change that, right?

-Well, the only way to experience change in your life is to make changes in your life.
+The only way to experience change in your life is to MAKE changes in your life.
 It’s such a simple truth, but one we often over look.

-When you are in the midst of something, you simply go through the motions and check things off your to-do list.
+When you are in the midst of motherhood, sometimes it’s easy to simply go through the motions and check things off your to-do list.
 But it’s when you take a step back and look at the bigger picture, that you understand what needs to change.
 And maybe you just need to be spontaneous and get out of a rut.

 Here are some ideas.